ejones18/neural_style_transfer/README.md

 the encoding process is where the style image is broken down to its features and the decoding process is where the content image is built up using such features.

+For a deeper explanation of the archiecture - [Towards Data Science article](https://towardsdatascience.com/light-on-math-machine-learning-intuitive-guide-to-neural-style-transfer-ef88e46697ee)

 ## Example output

 ![Example](./src/images/example.png)